Stargate literature: Film novelizations

-The book canon of the franchise has many differences with the television series Stargate SG-1.
+The book canon of the franchise has multiple differences with the television series Stargate SG-1.
 In the books, Ra is the last of his race, and all of his lieutenants (such as Hathor and Ptah) are actually loyal humans who pose as the other Egyptian gods created by Ra to enslave the populace.
 The movie version of Ra inhabits a human body by possessing the human with his soul, rather than as the parasitic snake as seen in Stargate SG-1.

 The books focus more on politics, with budget issues and human rights considerations playing a large role.
 The book's version of O'Neil is much more of a straight soldier, while Jackson remains the idealistic maverick scientist.
 The quartz-like mineral (called Naqahdah in Stargate SG-1) remains unnamed.
 The city that Kasuf and Sha'uri live in is called Nagada and more cities on Abydos are shown.
 While the first three books focus on the plight of the Abydan (called Abydonian in Stargate SG-1) people and the war between Ra's humans and the humans from Earth, the last two books introduce other worlds and other races.

 Other releases

 ROC published four Stargate SG-1 novels written by Ashley McConnell from 1998 to 2001.
 These novels were available only in the United States.
 The United Kingdom-based publisher Fandemonium specialises in Stargate SG-1 and Stargate Atlantis, publishing the first book in 2005.
 The Stargate SG-1 novels were originally only available in the UK, Australia, New Zealand and South Africa because the company did not hold a licence to distribute them in North America but the Stargate Atlantis books are available worldwide.
 The company's license was later extended to North America in June 2006.
 All books are written as canon; that is, they try to recreate the show.
 MGM reads and approves all the novels.

 The company held an open submissions policy in November 2004, inviting fans to submit proposals for a Stargate SG-1 novel.
-This proved popular, and the aim was to find good fanfiction writers who would be able to write professional novels.
 Fandemonium's company runner and chief editor, Sally Malcolm, started out as a fanfic writer herself.
 Several future books are works of authors found through this policy.
 Stargate Atlantis novels continue to be written only by professional authors.

 The official Stargate Magazine, produced by Titan Publishing, began publishing short stories written by Fandemonium authors in their 8th issue.
 The stories alternate between both SG-1 and Atlantis.
 The magazine is available in the UK and internationally through Diamond Comic Distributors' Previews catalogue.
 Thomasina Gibson and Sharon Gosling have written official companion guides for all seasons of Stargate SG-1 (seasons 1 through 8 as two seasons per companion guide) and Stargate Atlantis, published by Titan Books.